Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 __Disadvantages:__

 - Will be time-consuming, and even wholely impractical, especially for large projects or workflows with numerous tasks.
-- Prone to human errors, such as typos or inconsistencies in task descriptions and assignments.
+- Prone to human error, such as typos or inconsistencies in task descriptions and assignments.
 - Lacks efficiency in handling repetitive tasks (beyond repetitive scheduling) or processes that follow a pattern.

 ### Automatically Created Human Tasks

-Automatic task creation, involves the automatic generation of tasks within a workflow or project through predefined rules, triggers, or conditions within an automation system or workflow management tool.
-This method is typically employed for processes that are repetitive and/or predictable, that are part of a larger, well-defined and specific pattern or sequence of activity.
+Automatic task creation, involves the automatic generation of tasks within a workflow or project through predefined rules, triggers, or conditions in an automation system or workflow management tool.
+This method is typically employed for processes that are repetitive and/or predictable or that are part of a larger, well-defined, and specific pattern or sequence of activities.

 __Advantages:__

 - Saves time and effort by automating the creation of repetitive or predictable tasks.
-- Reduces the likelihood of human errors and inconsistencies in task definitions.
+- Reduces the likelihood of human error and inconsistencies in task definitions.
 - Streamlines processes and enhances overall productivity and efficiency.

 __Disadvantages:__

-- May not be suitable in all cases, for tasks requiring human judgment, customization, or unique input.
+- May not be suitable in some cases, such as for tasks requiring human judgment, customization, or unique input.
 - Could lead to rigidity in task creation if the automation rules or conditions are not flexible or adaptable.
 - May require initial setup time and effort to configure automation rules, triggers, or conditions.